vishvAsa/vedAH/meta/articles/keith/v1/CONTENTS.md

 § 2.
 Varuna, Mitra, and the Adityas

 § 8.
-Sürya, Savitṛ, and Pūşan
+Sūrya, Savitṛ, and Pūṣan

 § 4.
-Visņu
+Visṇu

 § 5.
 Vivasvant

 § 6.
-The Açvins
+The Aśvins

 § 7.
 The Goddess Dawn